Dick Curless

 In late 1964, the same year that Jan and Dean’s “Dead Man’s Curve” went to #8 in the Billboard Hot 100, the song became a regional hit and – after it spread across the country with the help of road-warrior truckers – Capitol sublabel Tower Records took on national distribution, releasing it in January 1965.
 The track soared to #5 in the Billboard Hot Country Songs chart, spending two weeks in that prized position and 15 more in the lower ranks, and Cash Box magazine named Curless its “Most Promising New Male Vocalist.”

 By the end of 1965, Curless had signed a deal with country-music megastar Buck Owens’ artist-management agency.
-He cut three more Top-40 hits in the ‘60s – “Six Times a Day (The Trains Came Down)” (#12, 1965), “All of Me Belongs to You” (#28, 1967) and ”I Ain’t Got Nobody” (#34, 1968) – and started wearing a black eye patch, an elemental part of his public persona from that point forward, because worsening vision in his right eye had become a major problem, according to the CMHOF website.
+He cut three more top-40 hits in the ‘60s – “Six Times a Day (The Trains Came Down)” (#12, 1965), “All of Me Belongs to You” (#28, 1967) and ”I Ain’t Got Nobody” (#34, 1968) – and started wearing an eye patch because worsening vision in his right eye had become a major problem, according to the CMHOF website.

 In 1970, after having recorded 13 LPs total for Tiffany and Tower, Curless signed with Capitol Records and recorded six albums for the label over four years, three of which made the Billboard Top Country Albums chart: 1971’s Doggin’ It and Comin’ on Country (#42 and #43 respectively) and 1973’s Live at the Wheeling Truck Driver’s Jamboree (#37).
 Of the 12 Curless singles Capitol issued, six hit the Top 40: “Big Wheel Cannonball” (#27), “Hard, Hard Traveling Man” (#31), “Drag ‘Em Off the Interstate, Sock It to ‘Em, J.P.
 Blues” (#29), “Loser’s Cocktail” (#36), “January, April and Me” (#34) and “Stonin’ Around” (#31).

 On May 25, 1995, less than six months after recording Traveling Through, 63-year old Curless died at the Togus VA Medical Center in Chelsea, Maine, of stomach cancer.
-Massachusetts native Duke Levine, who played guitar and mandolin on Traveling Through, talked about how happy Curless seemed to be while making his final album.
+Massachusetts native Duke Levine, who played guitar and mandolin on the album, talked about how happy Curless seemed to be while making it.
 “There were times during the recording where we’d kind of lose track of what we were playing, listening to Dick,” he told The Portland Press Herald in January 2023.
 “Hearing that voice come through your headphones was kind of stunning.
 He was just so happy making that record, so generous and appreciative.
 He was absolutely authentic.”

 In February 2023, the Curless family released a 21-track collection of his songs, The Basement Tapes, recorded in the early ’90s (16 in Nashville, five in Maine) with Curless’ son-in-law, singer-songwriter Bill Chinnock.
 The disc is available exclusively through the official Dick Curless website and the Bull Moose record store chain, which has eight outlets in Maine and three in New Hampshire.